 Amend(0)

 What Sai says is right.
-If you put a clause in the appointment letter, it will demoralize the candidate, and for future candidates, they will be cautioned.
+If you put a clause in the appointment letter, it will demoralize the candidate, and future candidates will be cautioned.

 What you need to know is the right cause of attrition and tackle the problem.
-Do some training programs related to this, allow them to participate in the company's development.
+Conduct training programs related to this and allow employees to participate in the company's development.

 Regards,